Benchmarking magnetized three-wave coupling for laser backscattering: Analytic solutions and kinetic simulations: Introduction

 Laser-plasma interactions (LPI) are usually studied without a background magnetic field, partly because the relevant field strengths are over hundreds of teslas that are difficult to attain, and partly because cyclotron motion significantly complicates physical processes making the interactions difficult to understand.
 However, in recent experiments where a seed magnetic field is imposed to enhance thermal and particle confinements in laser-driven inertial fusion experiments \citep{chang2011fusion,hohenberger2012inertial}, understanding magnetized LPI (MagLPI) have become necessary.
 In experiments that are designed using codes that incorporate magnetization effects on hydrodynamics but not including magnetization effects on LPI, the observed hot spot shape is more elongated along the magnetic field than expected \citep{Moody22}.
 Subsequent experiments using manually adjusted laser drive manage to restore the symmetry, suggesting that MagLPI is one of the likely causes of the discrepancy.

-Beyond changing plasma conditions, magnetic fields directly affect LPI, especially when they are strong.
+Strong magnetic fields directly affect LPI in addition to changing plasma conditions.
 In indirect-drive experiments, external coils apply a seed magnetic field of \mbox{$B_0\approx30$ T}, which is not particularly strong.
-However, during the laser drive, expanding plasmas from the hohlraum wall compresses the magnetic flux near the laser entrance hole, causing the magnetic field there to be amplified to $10^2$-T level \citep{strozzi2015imposed}.
+However, during the laser drive, expanding plasmas from the hohlraum wall compresses the magnetic flux near the laser entrance hole, causing the magnetic field there to be amplified to $100$-T level \citep{strozzi2015imposed}.
 Moreover, Biermann-battery fields near the laser spot and flux compression due to the imploding fuel lead to even larger fields at kT-level \citep{knauer2010compressing,sio2021diagnosing}.
-When \mbox{$B_0\sim10^2$ T}, electron cyclotron frequency becomes comparable to frequency of the sound wave that mediates Brillouin scattering and cross-beam laser energy transfer.
-The modified sound wave and an additional electron-cyclotron-like resonance change the cross-beam coupling and affect drive symmetry in ways not described by unmagnetized LPI models.
-Moreover, when \mbox{$B_0\sim10^3$ T}, electron cyclotron frequency becomes comparable to plasma frequency, leading to modifications of the Langmuir wave, which mediates Raman scattering in unmagnetized plasmas.
+When \mbox{$B_0\sim10^2$ T}, electron cyclotron frequency becomes comparable to the frequency of sound waves that mediate Brillouin scattering and crossbeam laser energy transfer.
+Moreover, when \mbox{$B_0\sim10^3$ T}, electron cyclotron frequency becomes comparable to plasma frequency, leading to modifications of the Langmuir wave that mediates Raman scattering and two-plasmon decay.
 The ability to explain and predict magnetized version of these commonly encountered long-pulse LPI processes rely on basic understandings of MagLPI that we have just begun to acquire.